Thermoelectric effect in a superconductor with Bogoliubov Fermi surfaces: Model

 can be satisfied simultaneously in the proximity structure in Fig.~\ref{fig:system}.
 In what follows, we also assume that the transition to superconducting phase is always the second-order~\cite{sato:prb2024} and that the dependence of $\Delta$ on temperatures is described by BCS theory.

 In a junction shown in Fig.~\ref{fig:system}, the thermoelectric current flows only in the semiconducting segment.
 The electric current is absent in an insulator.
-Furthermore, the thermoelectric coefficient in the parent superconductor is almost zero at low temperatures~\cite{galperin1974thermoelectric},
+Furthermore, the thermoelectric coefficient in the parent superconductor $ \alpha_{\mathrm{S}} \approx \alpha_{\mathrm{N}} \exp (- \Delta_{\mathrm{bulk}} / T) \ll \alpha_{\mathrm{N}}$ is almost zero at low temperatures~\cite{galperin1974thermoelectric} with $\alpha_{\mathrm{N}}$ being the thermoelectric coefficient in the normal state.

-where $\delta \ll 1$ is a positive small real number, $N$ is the DOS per volume in the normal state, and $\boldsymbol{v} = \hbar \boldsymbol{k} / m$ is the group velocity.
 Therefore, the electric current flowing through the semiconducting film dominates the thermoelectric effect of whole structure in Fig.~\ref{fig:system}.